 Lyric bass Michael Colman, hailed by Opera News for “fielding a fine, dark bass-baritone”, has performed leading and supporting roles with many premier opera companies across the United States.

-Still to come in his 2023 season, Michael returns to Chautauqua Opera as Judge Turpin (and Sweeney cover) in Sweeney Todd, makes a role and house debut as Sparafucile in Rigoletto with Vashon Opera before returning to sing the title role in their production of Le nozze di Figaro, sings Sergeant of Police in Pirates of Penzance with Tulsa Opera, and makes a role and house debut as Vodnik in Rusalka with Opera Ithaca.
-His 2024 season already has two more house debuts scheduled – Étienne Grandet in Naughty Marietta with Winter Opera St. Louis and Schaunard in La bohème with Fort Worth Opera.
+Recently in his 2023 season, Michael returned to Chautauqua Opera as Judge Turpin (and Sweeney cover) in Sweeney Todd and made a role and house debut as Sparafucile in Rigoletto with Vashon Opera before returning to sing the title role in their production of Le nozze di Figaro.
+Upcoming projects include the roles of Red and Coach in the world premiere of Laura Kaminsky's February with Opera on the Avalon, role and house debuts as Vodnik in Rusalka with Opera Ithaca and Étienne Grandet in Naughty Marietta with Winter Opera St. Louis, and Schaunard in La bohème with Fort Worth Opera.

 He has become especially well known for his interpretation of The Commentator in productions of Derrick Wang’s Scalia/Ginsburg with Opera Carolina, Opera Grand Rapids, Chautauqua Opera and Opera in the Rock.
 English opera role highlights include Bonobo/David in Second Nature with Opera Fayetteville, The Police Officer in Night Trip with Opera NexGen, Grandpa Moss in The Tender Land with Utah Festival Opera, Collatinus in The Rape of Lucretia with The University of Kansas, and Balthazar in Amahl and the Night Visitors with Dayton Epiphany.